 See Pub.
 523 for details, including how to report any taxable gain if:

-- You (or your spouse if married) used any part of the home for business or rental purposes after May 6, 1997, or - Your gain exceeds your exclusion amount
+- You (or your spouse if married) used any part of the home for business or rental purposes after May 6, 1997, or - Your gain is more than your exclusion amount.

 Partnership Interests